cstanislawski/lifecycle-controller/README.md

 # lifecycle-controller

-A Kubernetes controller to manage the lifecycle of standard Kubernetes resources (like Deployments, StatefulSets, and Namespaces) through simple, time-based annotations.
+A Kubernetes controller to manage the lifecycle of any Kubernetes resource, namespaced or not, through simple, time-based annotations.

 This controller allows you to automate common operational tasks such as cleaning up temporary resources or scheduling periodic application restarts without needing to create complex CronJobs or custom wrapper objects.